 If your lawn looks ‘white’ after mowing, the blades of your mower are likely blunt.
 This means they tend to ‘tear’ the grass blades rather than cut them.
 Sharper blades help stave off diseases.

 Applying fertiliser early in summer is recommended to boost your lawn through the warmer weather.
 Applying a good granular, slow release fertiliser is good for both growth and colour.
-Try a nitrogen-rich option, such as the Sir Walter Premium Lawn Fertiliser.
+Try a nitrogen-rich option, such as the Lawntastic Premium Lawn Fertiliser.

 6. Nutrient Feed